Common Mistakes in Data Analysis and How to Avoid Them

 - Start with a question: Clearly define the problem or hypothesis you want to test.

-- Set measurable goals: Identify the key metrics or outcomes you want to analyze.
+- Set measurable goals: Identify the specific metrics or outcomes you want to analyze.

 - Collaborate with stakeholders: Ensure everyone involved understands and agrees on the objectives.